adavarski/k3s-GitLab-development/README.md

 If you use the above, remember to replace the values under `addresses` to match the IP range your metallb setup is going to use.

-#### Note2: GitLab can be integrated (Add existing k8s cluster) with kubernetes versions < v1.18, because GitLab supports (october.2020) the following Kubernetes versions (check suported versions: https://docs.gitlab.com/ee/user/project/clusters/), and you can upgrade your Kubernetes version to any supported version at any time:
+#### Note2: GitLab can be integrated (Add existing k8s cluster) with kubernetes versions < v1.18

+GitLab supports (october.2020) the following Kubernetes versions (check suported versions: https://docs.gitlab.com/ee/user/project/clusters/), and you can upgrade your Kubernetes version to any supported version at any time:
 ```
 1.17
 1.16